ShreyamShekhar/PlasmaOrb/README.md

 You can play with the colors of the smoke/plasma inside the orb.

-The given images are an example of using different colors as plasma inside the orb.
+The given images are an example of using different colors as the smoke inside the orb.